ArtCodeStudio/parcellab-node/README.md

 This is a simple unofficial wrapper to interface the parcelLab API to [Node.js](https://nodejs.org/), based on [this project](https://bitbucket.org/parcellab/sdk-node) but rewritten in Typescript.

+## Shopify

+If you need the parcelLab API for a Shopify store we already have a ready to use integration for you, we can also adapt the integration to your needs, just contact us at hi@artandcode.studio.

 ## Background

 To use the API, you have to have a set of valid credentials (`user` and `token`) from [parcelLab](https://portal.parcellab.com/).